buddypond/app-template/ReadMe.md

 ## Storage Limitations

-Free BuddyPond accounts default to `10mb` of storage per user.
+Free Buddy Pond accounts default to `10mb` of storage per user.
 Storage limits are linked to 1:1 to your `BuddyCoin` balance of `$MEGA` coins.
-You can acquire more `$MEGA` within BuddyPond.
+You can acquire more `$MEGA` within Buddy Pond.